qris/website/NJekyll/site/docs/how-to/download-file.md

 ## AppVeyor command-line utility

-AppVeyor command-line utility (`appveyor.exe`) which is a part of [Build Agent API](/docs/build-worker-api) provides `DownloadFile` command which behaves similar to Start-FileDownload cmdlet.
+AppVeyor command-line utility (`appveyor.exe`) which is a part of [Build Worker API](/docs/build-worker-api) provides `DownloadFile` command which behaves similar to Start-FileDownload cmdlet.

 Command syntax: